-ProVerb is also the Executive producer of Idols SA and he has been since Season 9 in 2013.
+ProVerb is also the Executive producer of Idols South Africa and he has been since Idols SA Season 9 in 2013.

-He co-hosted on Channel O’s music show O-Boma and presented an MC competition on SABC1’s Jam Alley.
+He co-hosted Channel O’s music show O-Boma and presented an MC competition on SABC1’s Jam Alley.

 He has had his own Saturday and Sunday radio show Pro-File on Metro FM and produces the station’s Drive-Time show.

 These days ProVerb is carving out a niche for himself as one of South Africa’s most dynamic and endearing hosts taking centre stage for some of the nation’s biggest TV productions like The Miss South Africa pageant.

 In 2017, he won the Favourite Presenter Award at the YOU Spectacular awards.

 ProVerb has recently studied Property Development and Investment at the University of Cape Town and a course in Tax Law.